 - Alejandro — Spanish form of Alexander, meaning 'defender of men'

 - Alejandro Valverde, the road cyclist famous for wins in the Giro D'Italia, Vuelta a España, Tour de France, and for a previous 2-year doping ban

-- Alejandro Villanueva, SpanishAmerican offensive tackle for the Pittsburgh Steelers and former US Army Rangernote
+- Alejandro Villanueva, retired SpanishAmerican NFL offensive tackle and former US Army Rangernote

 - Five notable politicians: Alejandro Cercas, Alejandro Lerroux, Alejandro Muñoz-Alonso, Alejandro O'Reilly, and Alejandro Rebollo Álvarez-Amandi

 - Pablo — religious name and Spanish form of Paul, meaning 'humble'

 - Álvaro — uncertain meaning, although clearly of Germanic origin.
 Theories abound, including several terms related to 'warrior', 'guardian', 'bear' and 'elf' in Old Norse or German